reanjr/tacdom/README.md

    - start game
  * Initiative
    - each unit is assigned an initial order randomly
-   - link units in bidirectional circle
+   - place units in circular doubly linked list
    - unit gets 2 actions on their turn
-   - each skipped action moves unit forward in initiative circle
+   - each skipped action moves uit intiative forward one place
  * Actions
    - Attack - physically attack another unit
    - Move - move number of tiles up to unit speed